 1. S/he can issue a new order based on the percentages in the Child Support Standards Act (CSSA) or

-2. S/he can issue an order of no adjustment where applying the CSSA shows that no adjustment should be made.
+2. S/he can issue an order of no adjustment because the CSSA shows that no adjustment should be made.

 If a new order is made based on the CSSA, that order could be more, or less, than current order.
-For more information on how the Child Support Standards Act (CSSA) affects child support amounts, you can go to: http://www.ci.nyc.ny.us/html/hra/html/serv_ocse_ocsecalc.html#act
+Read this PDF for more information on how the Child Support Standards Act (CSSA) affects child support amounts.

-The date that the court's new order will go into effect will be the earlier of the following two choices:
+The date that the court's new order will go into effect on whichever date is the earliest:

 - The date the adjusted order would have been effective if there had been no objection.